vladmark/Homework-1-OOP/README.md

 # Homework-1-OOP
 Tema 1 - Problema 8

 A project implementing the class set and various operations having to do with sets, such as intersection, union, disjoint intersection, verification of belonging.
+Also messing around with operator overloading.